mia-platform/documentation/docs/tutorial/console/console_handbook.md

 ---
 id: console_handbook
-title: Mia-Platform Console Handbook
+title: Project Usage Handbook
-sidebar_label: Mia-Platform Console Handbook
+sidebar_label: Project Usage Handbook
 ---

 The **Mia-Platform Console** is a powerful **Internal Developer Portal** that let you govern all projects in one place and helps you industrialize and automate DevOps, avoid organizational bottlenecks, self-serve developers, solve cloud complexity and enhance accountability & reliability.